mennovanveenendaal/mennovanveenendaal.github.io/_posts/2024-09-29-Windows Registry 101, A Guide for Forensic Investigations.md

 ---
 title: "Windows Registry 101: A Guide for Forensic Investigations"
 layout: post
-categories: Windows, Registry
+categories: [Windows, Registry]
 image:
-  path: /assets/registry.png
+  path: /assets/2024/registry/registry.png
-  alt: Logo_eCDFP
 ---
 Every Windows device has a **registry**, but what is its purpose?
 I delved deep into the Windows Registry to understand its structure and discover why it's crucial for investigators.